quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A001---AI-Engineering_-Building-Applications-with-Foundation-Models-OReilly-Media-2025Chip-Huyen--/2aeba_part11_Bits-per-Charac.md

 :p How does cross entropy and KL divergence differ in their application?
 ??x
-Cross entropy \( H(P, Q) \) measures how well a model predicts the next token.
+Cross entropy $H(P, Q)$ measures how well a model predicts the next token.
 It quantifies the expected number of bits required to encode messages generated by P using codes optimized for Q.

-KL Divergence \( D_{KL}(P || Q) \), on the other hand, measures the difference between two probability distributions.
+KL Divergence $D_{KL}(P || Q)$, on the other hand, measures the difference between two probability distributions.
 Specifically, it tells us how much information is needed to change distribution Q to match P. x??

 ---